nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 **Format:** `view`

-Views all modules when in the module workspace.
+Views all modules when in the module management workspace.

 Example: `view`

 Expected Output: